Teriparatide

 Key benefits

-Increases spine bone density by 5-9%
+Increases lumbar spine bone mineral density by approximately 9–13% over 18–24 months of treatment

-Reduces nonvertebral fractures by 35%
+Reduces nonvertebral fragility fractures by 53%, including hip and wrist fractures

 Community interest